 The Bottom Line:

-So where do all those studies leave us?
-The bottom line is this: ICF built homes cost slightly more than wood frame homes.
+So, where do all those studies leave us?
+The bottom line is this: ICF built homes cost slightly more than wood-frame homes.
 But by how much?
 It depends.
-There are so many potential influences on the price that it’s tough to nail down a solid estimate.
+There are so many potential influences on the price that it’s tough to nail down a reliable estimate.

 Here’s why: concrete, lumber and foam prices, ICF form prices, lumber prices, exterior finishes, design features, crew experience, labor markets, and engineering all influence the cost of the intended project.

-Results from the NAHB Research Center’s Demonstration Homes Project showed that total costs for construction of ICF foundation walls can be less than that for poured walls.
+Results from the NAHB Research Center’s Demonstration Homes Project showed that total costs for construction of ICF foundation walls could be less than that for poured walls.

 Insulated concrete forms cost: